dinoherlambang/dh_hr_leave/README.md

 - Approve or refuse leave requests.
 - Send notifications upon leave approval.
 - Configure allowable leave days based on employee rank.
+- Prevent overlapping leave requests for the same employee.
+- Track changes and activities on leave requests.
 - View HR dashboard with total employees and employees on leave.

 ## Installation